Understanding Docker Containers Before You Install

 sudo apt install docker-ce docker-ce-cli containerd.io docker-compose-plugin

-By default, running Docker commands requires root privileges.
-You can add your user to the docker group to avoid typing sudo for every command.
+By default, the Docker daemon requires root privileges.
+Running docker commands with sudo every time becomes tedious.
+You can add your user to the docker group to run Docker commands without elevated privileges.

 sudo usermod -aG docker $USER